ctbowler/quant-research/low-latency-crypto-engine/README.md

 # C++ Crypto Trading Engine (Coinbase Real-Time GUI)

 A real-time crypto trading engine and visualizer built in modern C++20, powered by Coinbase Advanced WebSocket data.
 This project features a custom order book engine, low-latency rendering with ImGui + OpenGL, and a modular design optimized for performance and extensibility.
 The goal was to give myself an easy way to trade on coinbase without the hassle of navigating through their UI.
 I wanted features like a programmable candlestick chart and L2 order book updates at my own tick rate, which aren’t accessible from Coinbase’s standard UI.

 <div align="center">
 <img src="src/visualization2.gif" width="600" alt="Order Book Preview">
 <p align="center"><em>Live order book depth visualization currently showing Bitcoin through Alpaca's exchange.
-The tick rate is set to 10 ms. </em></p>
+The tick rate is set to 10 ms, which was the tick rate provided by the websocket data. </em></p>
 </div>